outaagunga/documentation/strategy-forex.md

 #### **Step 5: Profit Taking (Targets)**

 * **Target 1 (The Mean)**: Your primary target is the Middle SMA.
 Because the SMA is dynamic, the strategy.exit 'limit' parameter must be updated on every bar (bar_index) to track the current SMA value, ensuring the exit order 'drifts' with the mean.
-To protect gains, move your Stop Loss to Trailing mode once price covers 60% of the distance to the SMA.
-Instead of a hard Breakeven, use a trailing stop keyed to the previous bar's high/low.
+Active Trade Management: Once price reaches 60% of the distance to the Middle SMA, activate a trailing stop.
+Use strategy.exit with the trail_points and trail_offset parameters, or manually update the SL to the previous bar's High (for shorts) or Low (for longs) to lock in profit while allowing the trade to reach the dynamic SMA target.
 This allows the trade more "room to breathe" as it approaches the mean, accounting for the fact that the SMA target is actively moving toward your position.
 * **Target 2 (Execution)**: If aiming for the opposite band, use a single strategy.exit call containing both the limit (Target 1) and a dynamic stop (Trailing/Breakeven).
 Avoid multiple separate exit calls for the same position to prevent script conflicts and "ghost" orders.

 ### **Visualizing the Setup**